 We can determine if you qualify AND provide you with a free personalized estimate; simply fill out this form

 As always, our phone lines are open and you can easily book your free call with us!

 If you already know that you qualify and you are ready to get started, sign up for our Full Assistance Start-to-Finish Program: we will acquire all the needed vital records from both Italy and the U.S., process all the required amendments, and complete your portfolio with apostilles and translations to Italian.
-We’ll prepare you for your appointment at the Consulate, instruct and coach you if applying in Italy, or introducing you to our affiliate law firm in Italy for handling the 1948 Challenge Lawsuits.
+We’ll prepare you for your appointment at the Italian Consulate, instruct and coach you if applying for Italian citizenship in Italy, or introducing you to our affiliate law firm in Italy for handling the 1948 Challenge Lawsuits.

 © 2022 MY ITALIAN FAMILY, LLC.
 All rights reserved.